yevgenish/WhatsappMassMessaging/README.md

 # Whatsapp Mass Messaging

 Manually send messages to multiple recipients in Whatsapp Web<br /><br />
-Application simplifies sending messages to multiple devices by preparing each individual sending link in format.<br />
+Application simplifies sending messages to multiple devices by preparing each individual sending link in format<br />
 https://wa.me/international_number/?text=text_to_send<br />

 To use:<br />